Native Languages of the Americas: Lenape (Unami, Delaware, Lenni Lenape)

 still spoken by elders in Ontario, are considered distinct languages by most linguists because the different groups of Delawares could not easily understand

 each other.
-Today, however, some Lenape language activists are trying to combine the Unami and Munsee languages into a single Delaware language to improve its
+Today, however, some Lenape language activists are trying to combine the Unami and Munsee languages into a single Delaware language to

 People: The Lenni Lenape or Delaware Indians are often said to be extinct.
 This is not true--there are 11,000 Lenape people in